-In summary, our key contributions are: \begin{enumerate} \item We introduce \textbf{Unified Behavioral Models (UBM)}, a class of sensory-motor skill models that encode dexterous skills as coupled dynamical systems, capturing the inter-dependence of robot actions and environmental features.
-UBMs ensure temporal coherence by construction and enable full-horizon predictions of unified nominal actions and visual feature flows.
+In summary, our key contributions are: \begin{flushenumerate} \item \textbf{Unified Behavioral Models (UBM)}, a new class of sensory-motor skill models that encode dexterous skills as coupled dynamical systems, capturing the inter-dependence of robot actions and environmental features.
+UBMs offer temporal coherence by construction and enable full-horizon predictions of unified nominal actions and visual feature flows.

-\item We propose \textbf{Koopman-UBM}, a Koopman-based instantiation of UBM that acts as an implicit visuo-motor planner.
+\item \textbf{Koopman-UBM}, a Koopman-based instantiation of UBM that acts as an implicit visuo-motor planner.
 By leveraging state-inclusive lifting and linear spectral dynamics, Koopman-UBM enables reliable open-loop trajectory generation while also supporting closed-loop reactivity via predictive monitoring.